-The City provides its employees and elected officials with retirement benefits through the San Francisco Employees' Retirement System (SFERS).
-The Unified School District, Community College District and Superior Court also participate in SFERS, but not all of their employees receive benefits through these City systems.
-Some City employees receive retirement benefits through a contract between the City and the California Public Employees' Retirement System (CalPERS).
+The City provides its employees with retirement benefits through the San Francisco Employees' Retirement System (SFERS).
+The Unified School District, Community College District and Superior Court also participate in SFERS, but not all of their employees participate.

 SFERS pays defined benefits to eligible retired employees.
 Employee contributions, employer contributions, and investment earnings fund SFERS' payments.
 Most employees pay 7.5% of compensation to SFERS.
-Police officers and firefighters pay more.
 Investment earnings and City contributions fund the balance.
 The City has sometimes paid the employee contribution.